rasenderhase/dataj/README.md

 dataj
 =====

-This is a Java serverside pagination tool for JQuery datatables plug-in.
+Serverside pagination tool for JQuery datatables plug-in written in Java.

 It interprets the control variables from datatables plug-in and cuts the desired page from the result set.

 [Download it here](https://github.com/rasenderhase/dataj/releases).

 Sample Usage